 It may be difficult to figure all these out early especially if you are transitioning.

-Knowing your hair is the key to helping you figure out why your hair is acting the way it does, what products you should use, what styles you should wear often etc.
+Knowing your hair is the key to helping you figure out why your hair is acting the way it does, what products you should use, what styles you should wear often and so on.

 It would save you a lot of stress.
 So do some research (yea, you really need to research).
 Hardly anybody goes natural knowing exactly what to do.
 So feel free to check online (stick to this blog, we’ve got you), watch tons of videos on youtube and so on.